harvester/docs/docs/rancher/rancher-integration.md

 ```

 !!!
 Note
-    For more information about how to deploy the Rancher server, please refer to the Rancher [documentation](https://rancher.com/docs/rancher/v2.6/en/quick-start-guide/deployment/).
+    For more information on how to deploy the Rancher server, please refer to the Rancher [documentation](https://rancher.com/docs/rancher/v2.6/en/quick-start-guide/deployment/).

 ## Virtualization Management

-With Rancher's Virtualization Management feature, users can now import and manage Harvester clusters.
+With Rancher's Virtualization Management feature, you can now import and manage Harvester clusters.
-By clicking on one of the clusters, users are able to view and manage the imported Harvester cluster resources like Hosts, VMs, images, volumes, etc. Additionally, the `Virtualization Management` has leveraged existing Rancher features such as authentication with various auth providers and multi-tenant support.
+By clicking on one of the clusters, you are able to view and manage the imported Harvester cluster resources like Hosts, VMs, images, volumes, etc. Additionally, the `Virtualization Management` leverages existing Rancher features such as authentication with various auth providers and multi-tenant support.

 For more details, please check the [virtualization management](virtualization-management.md) page.